| | | |

 Throughout the show’s seasons, Claire, Brianna, and other characters are often seen wearing a variety of knitted items, including – shawls, capes, cowls, and infinity scarves.

-The wrist warmers and fingerless gloves are seen in a variety of designs, from simple ribbing to intricate cables.
+The wrist warmers and fingerless gloves are seen in many different designs, from simple ribbing to intricate cables.

 My patterns include quite a few fingerless glove designs, so you can make a pair for yourself, for gifts, or as a project to take along and share at your knitting club.